factorhouse/examples/fh-local-spark-orders-iceberg/README.md

 ## Lab 10: Spark Structured Streaming - Delivering Kafka Order Records into Iceberg Table

-Build a PySpark Structured Streaming job that ingests Kafka order data, deserializes Avro using ABRiS and Schema Registry, and writes the results to Iceberg.
+Build a PySpark Structured Streaming job that ingests Kafka order data, deserializes Avro messages using [ABRiS](https://github.com/AbsaOSS/ABRiS), and writes the results to Iceberg.
 The job is packaged as a fat JAR and outputs partitioned Parquet files to MinIO.

 ## How to start